 Latest Nintendo Chit Chat Activity

-Welcome back to the Nintendo Time Portal, where we take a trip through video game history and look at the video games that came out this week over the years.
-Let’s take a look.
+Welcome to the 34th issue of the Nintendo Time Portal, where we go back through history and take a look at the video games that released for Nintendo platforms on this week over the years.

-After a brief hiatus, we’re back with another week of Nintendo news!
+As TGS draws to a close and we head toward October, we still have many exciting announcements to discuss.
 Tune in to the Nintendo Chit Chat podcast to learn more about the latest news.

 Nintendo Switch News